Paatus/TwitterBrandAnalysis/backend_web/README.md

 ###Usage:
-All calls are gets if not stated otherwise.
+All calls are gets if not stated otherwise.<br />
-Keywords are ascii strings 3-64 characters long.
+Keywords are ascii strings 3-64 characters long.<br />
-The time fields are integers 1-6 characters long and states a range defined in minutes..
+The time fields are integers 1-6 characters long and states a range defined in minutes..<br />